 Our club has just received from ShelterBox Australia, its 2021 Partnership Impact Report.

-The Club is proud to have received a certificate of appreciation as a Silver member/contributor to this Rotary organisation.
 This year, Rotary and ShelterBox are celebrating the 10th anniversary of our official partnership — and more than 20 years of working together to support families whose lives have been devastated by disaster and conflict.
 They have combined resources and provide emergency temporary housing and other vital equipment to help families immediately after a disaster — and to put them on a path to long-term recovery.

 This partnership provides our club a realistic approach to responding to natural disasters that occur overseas.
 The reach of this organisation is far wider and more efficient than any approaches we as individuals or a club alone could achieve.